PEASEC/Specialized-Cyber-Threat-Intelligence/README.md

 [1]: Bayer, Frey and Reuter (2022) Multi-Level Fine-Tuning, Data Augmentation, and Few-Shot Learning for Specialized Cyber Threat Intelligence,

+## Contact and Support

+If you have any questions, need access to datasets or the complete research data, or if you encounter any bugs, please feel free to contact me!

+# Citing

 If you chose to use any of the techniques or the code itself, please cite the following paper.

-# Citing

 ```
 @misc{https://doi.org/10.48550/arxiv.2207.11076,